rogueflynn/openglgame/README.md

 # openglgame
-Technical:
+TECHNICAL:

 Compiler:  Visual Studio 2012/2015
 Programming Language: C/C++
 Graphics Library: OpenGL (Freeglut/Glew)
 Sound Library: OpenAL

-Project Description:
+PROJECT DESCRIPTION:
 This is our project for our graphics class.
 The project is intended to be a game but as of right now, we are still unsure of what type of game that it will be.
 This version of the project currently doesn't do much.
 It's just a a square that you can move and another square that is static.